ayoubimaya/_ayoubimaya.github.io/baklawa.md

 <center><a href="https://ibb.co/yVyj4Ms"><img src="https://i.imgur.com/3dLiNGe.jpg" border="0"></a></center>

 ## About
-Baklawa is a rich filo and nut pastry that is made in MENA, Turkey, Southeast Europe, and Central Asia.
+[Baklawa](https://en.wikipedia.org/wiki/Baklava) is a rich filo and nut pastry that is smothered in syrup or honey.
+It's so good that every country wants to claim it as their own, but suffice to say that it is made in MENA, Turkey, Southeast Europe, and Central Asia.

+Here's my Lebanese style baklawa where a rose and orange blossom water based syrup is used instead of honey!
+I put a little spin on things by replacing the traditonal walnut or pistachio filling with the nut from the American south, pecans.

 ## Ingredients